publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schIX/m__us_usc_t42_s3056a.md

             (A) __In general__

-                The Secretary shall coordinate programs carried out under this subchapter with the program carried out under the Workforce Investment Act of 1998 ([29 U.S.C.
-2801][/us/usc/t29/s2801] et seq.), the Community Services Block Grant Act ([42 U.S.C.
+                The Secretary shall coordinate programs carried out under this subchapter with the program carried out under the Workforce Innovation and Opportunity Act, the Community Services Block Grant Act ([42 U.S.C.
 9901][/us/usc/t42/s9901] et seq.), the Rehabilitation Act of 1973 ([29 U.S.C.
 701][/us/usc/t29/s701] et seq.), the Carl D. Perkins Career and Technical Education Act of 2006 ([20 U.S.C.
 2301][/us/usc/t20/s2301] et seq.), the National and Community Service Act of 1990 ([42 U.S.C.
 12501][/us/usc/t42/s12501] et seq.), and the Domestic Volunteer Service Act of 1973 ([42 U.S.C.
 4950][/us/usc/t42/s4950] et seq.).
 The Secretary shall coordinate the administration of this subchapter with the administration of other subchapters of this chapter by the Assistant Secretary to increase the likelihood that eligible individuals for whom employment opportunities under this subchapter are available and who need services under such subchapters receive such services.

             (B) __Use of funds__

                 (i) __Prohibition__

-                    Funds appropriated to carry out this subchapter may not be used to carry out any program under the Workforce Investment Act of 1998, the Community Services Block Grant Act, the Rehabilitation Act of 1973, the Carl D. Perkins Career and Technical Education Act of 2006, the National and Community Service Act of 1990, or the Domestic Volunteer Service Act of 1973.
+                    Funds appropriated to carry out this subchapter may not be used to carry out any program under the Workforce Investment Act of 1998, <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  the Community Services Block Grant Act, the Rehabilitation Act of 1973, the Carl D. Perkins Career and Technical Education Act of 2006, the National and Community Service Act of 1990, or the Domestic Volunteer Service Act of 1973.

                 (ii) __Joint activities__